 Step 1: Activate Warp Stabilizer

 After executing the first step, Premiere Pro will analyze the clip.
-This will take a minute, but you shouldn’t have to wait too long.
+This’ll take a minute, but you shouldn’t have to wait too long.

-For even more control and precision when fixing your footage, open up Effects Controls for Warp Stabilizer and you can watch each frame be analyzed.
-You can also change the Smoothness to work with your footage; if the stabilizer is too jarring, you can turn it down and play with the effect in any way you want.
+For even more control and precision when fixing your footage, open up Effects Controls for Warp Stabilizer, and you can watch each frame get analyzed.
+You can also change the Smoothness to work with your footage — if the stabilizer is too jarring, you can turn it down and play with the effect in any way you want.
 Make sure to check out Austin Crow‘s dive into the Warp Stabilizer effect above to really get to know the effect.